Significant Accounting Policies |

 Level 2 - instrument valuations are obtained from readily available pricing sources for comparable instruments.

+Level 3 - instrument valuations are obtained without observable market values and require a high-level of judgment to determine the fair value.
 Determining which category an asset or liability falls within the hierarchy requires significant judgment.
 The Company evaluates its hierarchy disclosures each reporting period.
 There were no transfers between Level 1, 2 or 3 of the fair value hierarchy during the three and six months ended June 30, 2021, and 2020.
 The following table presents the assets and liabilities recorded that are reported at fair value on our condensed consolidated balance sheets on a recurring basis.
 No values were recorded in Level 2 or Level 3 at June 30, 2021, and December 31, 2020.

 Assets and Liabilities Measured at Fair Value on a Recurring Basis